-Due to the new requirement that this syllabus be posted 30 days before the beginning of classes, no TA information is available.
-This will be given out during the first day of class and is not part of the syllabus.
+Due to the requirement to post information related to the costs of a course at least 30 days before the beginning of classes, no TA information is available.
+The TA information will be given out during the first day of class and is not part of the syllabus.